open-education-hub/operating-systems/content/chapters/compute/lab/content/benchmarks.md

 - sorting algorithms and others

 You can take a look at what exactly is measured using [this link](https://www.cpubenchmark.net/cpu.php?cpu=AMD+Ryzen+Threadripper+PRO+5995WX).
-It displays the scores obrtained by a high-end CPU.
+It displays the scores obtained by a high-end CPU.
-Apart from the tests above, other benchmarks might focus on other performance metrics such as branch prediction or prefetching.
+Apart from the tests above, other benchmarks might focus on different performance metrics such as branch prediction or prefetching.

-Other approaches are less artificial, measuring performance on real-world applications such as compile times and performance in the lastest (and most resource-demanding) video games.
+Other approaches are less artificial, measuring performance on real-world applications such as compile times and performance in the latest (and most resource-demanding) video games.
 The latter metric revolves around how many average FPS (frames per second) a given CPU is able to crank out in a specific video game.
 [This article](https://www.gamersnexus.net/guides/3577-cpu-test-methodology-unveil-for-2020-compile-gaming-more) goes into more detail regarding the methodology of running CPU benchmarks on real-world applications.